emillon/blog.emillon.org/posts/2011-12-14-what-s-in-an-adt.markdown

 only seldomly used.

-In this article, I will explain what ADTs are, how they are used in OCaml and Haskell and what trimmed-down versions of them exist in other languages.
+In this article, I will explain what ADTs are, how they are used in OCaml and what trimmed-down versions of them exist in other languages.
 I will use OCaml, but the big picture is about the same in Haskell.

 Principles
 ----------